marco-foscato/Lib-INVENT/README.md

 Requirements
 ------------
 The repository includes a Conda `environment.yml` file with the required libraries to run all the scripts.
 All models were tested on Linux with both a Tesla V-100 and a Geforce 2070.
-It should work just fine with other Linux setups and a mid-high range GPU.
+It should work just fine with other Linux setups and regular CPUs. **NB: see the [original repository](https://github.com/MolecularAI/Lib-INVENT) for a GPU-only setup.**

 Install
 -------